Z-Bolt/OctoScreen/README.md

 There are two ways to install OctoScreen: the recommended and supported way is to install from a .deb package, or you can choose to install from building the sources yourself.
 The recommended way to install OctoScreen is use the `.deb` packages from the [Releases](https://github.com/Z-Bolt/OctoScreen/releases) page.
 The packages are available for Debian Stretch based distributions such as Raspbian and OctoPi.

-For example, to install on a new Raspbian or OctoPi:
+For example, to install on a new RaspberryPi with OctoPi:
 ```sh
 wget https://github.com/Z-Bolt/OctoScreen/releases/download/2.6.0/octoscreen_2.6.0_armhf.deb
 sudo dpkg -i octoscreen_2.6-0_armhf.deb
 ```

-For example, to update an existing OctoScreen version:
+Or to update an existing version of OctoScreen:
 ```sh
 wget https://github.com/Z-Bolt/OctoScreen/releases/download/2.6.0/octoscreen_2.6.0_armhf.deb
 sudo dpkg -r octoscreen